-- you own Stationery, such as a notebook, pen, eraser, ruler etc. (even though we give you a basic notepad and pen as part of your Orientation pack, it will not last forever); - your learning materials; - , a laptop or tablet as NCVE provides WiFi access for students to use whilst on Campus.
+- you own Stationery, such as a notebook, pen, eraser, ruler etc. - your learning materials - , a laptop or tablet as NCVE provides WiFi access for students to use whilst on Campus.

 Clean Up After Yourself

 Please ensure you don't leave your notes, learning resources, homework, assignments, notebooks or lecture pads behind in the classroom after a class has finished.
 Do not eat or drink in the classrooms.